drcircuit/drcircuit.github.io/posts/code-writing-a-blog-with-no-libraries-06-the-bug!.md

     });
 }
 ```
-So the convention here is that post filenames have a prefix which corresponds to an illustration, next comes the title, then we get the timestamp.
+So the convention here is that post filenames have a prefix that corresponds to an illustration, next comes the title, then we get the timestamp.
 Now this works, but it doesn't give me what I want.
 I want to see some lead text as well as the title and date of the post.
-We need to read the actual post and pick some of the text to use as a lead text.
+We need to read the actual post and pick some of the text to use as the lead text.
 I decide to use a paragraph marked with _ _ for italic text as the lead section.
 The only way to get this text is to load each post and pull the text out.
 That should be easy enough:

 ```javascript
 String.prototype.getIndices = function (char) {